turingschool/career-development-curriculum-site/module_three/week_3_outreach_networking_ii.md

 It's important to note that many private companies offer referral bonuses to employees who refer a candidate who goes on to get hired, so not only is it in your best interest to create a strong relationship with someone at the company, but it is in theirs as well!
 All you have to do is reach out and ask to talk...which brings us to...

+**What do you say?**

+* Research your contact so you can make connections to their interests/accomplishments by looking at their LinkedIn, Twitter, blog posts, or even just googling them
+* Prepare a message that includes:
+  * A quick intro -- who are you?
+  * Purpose/connection -- why are you reaching out?
+Be straightforward
+  * Specifics -- what do you know about them?
+What do you know about the company?
+  * Questions -- what do you want to learn from them?

+Note: keep your message short and sweet!